amaranth-unm/amaranth-unm.github.io/index.md

 # Get in touch
 We're eager to work with you to better integrate humanities and technology.
-Drop by studio hours or [book a consultation](contact)
+Drop by studio hours, email us at <amaranth@unm.edu>, or [book a consultation](contact).
+For Fall 2025, studio hours are Wednesdays 9:30-11:30 and 1:30-3:30, and Thursdays 9:30-11:30.